 - · Raise funds to enrich the curriculum and enhance the facilities and grounds; - · Promote a positive spirit and sense of service within the School and extended community; - · Support the School in the achievement of its mission and strategic initiatives.
 The mission of the PTC is carried out in collaboration with the Head of School.
-General meetings of the membership are held twice during the school year.
-The Executive Committee of the PTC, consisting of its officers and the Head of School, conducts all formal business for the organization other than the election of officers, which is reserved for the general membership.
-The Executive Committee presents a summary of PTC activities at the first general meeting each school year, adopts an annual budget for the organization, plans and implements fundraising and other activities which involve the parents, teachers and/or students of MSSA, and distributes funds raised from the PTC activities.
+General meetings of the membership are held every other month during the school year.
 The success of the organization hinges on support and participation from the community.
 Volunteer opportunities exist in areas such as building and grounds, fundraising, classroom support, and community service.
 More information may be obtained by contacting the School or PTC representatives.
-Admission and Continuation Admission The Montessori School of San Antonio is coeducational and accepts qualified students regardless of race, color, religion, or ethnic origin.
+Admission and Continuation Admission The Montessori School of San Antonio is coeducational and accepts qualified students regardless of race, color, religion, gender or ethnic origin.
 Admission decisions are based on the space available and an evaluation of the suitability of MSSA for each student.
 Generally, priority consideration for enrollment is given to applicants in the following order: - 1.
 Qualified siblings of current MSSA students; - 2.
 Qualified students with previous Montessori experience; - 3.
 All other qualified applicants.